DataDog/terraform-provider-datadog/docs/data-sources/application_key.md

 page_title: "datadog_application_key Data Source - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Use this data source to retrieve information about an existing application key.
+Deprecated.
+This will be removed in a future release with prior notice.
+Securely store your application keys using a secret management system or use the datadogapplicationkey resource to manage application keys in your Datadog account.
 ---

 # datadog_application_key (Data Source)

 Use this data source to retrieve information about an existing application key.
+Deprecated.
+This will be removed in a future release with prior notice.
+Securely store your application keys using a secret management system or use the datadog_application_key resource to manage application keys in your Datadog account.

 ## Example Usage